-Visiting your company’s website on your phone and running through some common mobile user paths will help you quickly identify pain points on your site.
+Visiting your company’s website on your phone and running through some common mobile user paths will help you quickly identify pain points on your site for usability testing.
 Here are some example user paths to try, extra points if you turn your wifi off and see how long the pages take to load.

 - Like the above scenario, get directions to a model home

 - Pretend you’re lost, and find a number to call